-- the NMG only meets if the EADRP recommended by the CCEAD includes cost-sharing (and therefore requires approval). - these meetings are an opportunity for members to clarify any uncertainties or issues. - unaffected Industry Parties are not represented on the NMG (but are on the CCEAD).
+- the NMG only meets if the EADRP recommended by the CCEAD includes cost-sharing (and therefore requires approval). - these meetings are an opportunity for members to clarify any uncertainties or issues. - unaffected industry Party(s) are not represented on the NMG (but are on the CCEAD).